Household Electrical Misinformation

 To dispel various myths related to energy consumption in a home by various appliances and lights, see Michael Bluejay.

 Electrical Myths From a Sloppy Use of Terms

 There are "false impression" myths.
 One source of these is the careless or ignorant use of terms.
 For instance, too many internet forums and websites tell people that they may have a "bad ground" or a "short."
 Among neighbors who don't know what they are doing anyway, throwing words around to speculate on an unfamiliar problem is forgiveable.
-But when these are put in writing in front of hundreds of people, they perpetuate confusion.
+But when these are put in writing in front of hundreds or thousands of people, they perpetuate confusion.
 My Glossary is a good place to clear these up.

 Home Electrical Myths From Incomplete Advice